Health and Physical Education

 HPE 255: INTRODUCTION TO FITNESS AND WELLNESS

-This course encompasses areas of fitness, fitness, nutritional health, and general wellness principles.
-Topics to be discussed will include but are not limited to nutrition, stress management, alcohol education, sexually transmitted diseases, food and the consumer, and physical activity.
-Students will also participate in a variety of lifetime activities that promote health and well-being.
-Offered Fall and Spring Terms.
+This course is designed to give students a basic knowledge of fitness, nutritional health and general wellness principles.
+Topics to be discussed and examined will include but are not limited to nutrition, stress management, behavior modification, disease prevention, sexually transmitted diseases, food and the consumer, cardiovascular and cancer- risk reduction, exercise and aging and lifetime physical fitness and wellness.
+To aid in the discussion of physical fitness, students will also participate in a variety of daily lifetime physical activities such as aerobic, Zumba and pilates activity, core activities, relaxation, yoga, and body weight training.

 Notes